 Note this – You should always utilize proper packing materials when outfitting your storage unit.
 Cover larger items in protective coverings like plastic wrap or furniture blankets.
 Also, use similarly sized cardboard boxes for easier stacking.
 Visit Mr. Storage in Toledo, Ohio today for all of your moving and packing supplies!

 Mr. Storage in Toledo is your premier destination for affordable state college storage units in the greater Ohio area.
 Amenities of this location include temperature-controlled storage units, secure gated access, and the convenience of moving and packing materials sold on-site.
-Additionally, this facility offers month-to-month storage rentals – this feature is ideal for college students looking for summer storage options in the greater Ohio area.
-Avoid common college storage mistakes this summer and rent with Mr. Storage today!
+Additionally, this facility offers month-to-month storage rentals – this feature is ideal for college students looking for seasonal storage options in the greater Ohio area.
+Avoid common college storage mistakes and rent with Mr. Storage today!